axenlogic/about/README.md

 # Axen Logic

-On-Demand SAP Consulting — Solution Architect, BTP, and Expert Delivery Senior SAP expertise delivered without the overhead of a big firm.
+On-Demand SAP Consulting — SAP Solution Architect, BTP, and Expert Delivery Senior SAP expertise delivered without the overhead of a big firm.
 Solution architecture, S/4HANA, BTP, and fractional leadership — when you need it.

 ---